 - Locks in moisture.
-After pouring the chocolate icing on top, it will harden and create the perfect fudgy layer which helps to lock in moisture and keep your desserts fresh!
+After pouring the boiled chocolate frosting on top of the cake, it hardens and creates the perfect fudgy layer.

 Recipe Ingredients